IbkWilliams1/DevOps-Projects/PROJECT_3/README.md

 ![alt text](images/check_web_availability.png)

-To see if our web application server can respond to requests , use the public ip address of our instance on a web browser. http://<Public-IP-Address>:80
+To see if my web application server can respond to requests , I use the public ip address of my instance on a web browser. http://<Public-IP-Address>:80
 ![alt text](images/Apache_page.png)

 ## Installing MySQL

-We use MySQL as a relational database to store and manage data on our site.
+I use MySQL as a relational database to store and manage data on my site.

 Install mysql using the ```sudo apt install mysql-server -y``` command.